 Legislative or other actions relating to taxes could have a negative effect on the Company.
 The rules dealing with U.S. federal income taxation are constantly under review by persons involved in the legislative process and by the IRS and the U.S. Treasury Department.
-The U.S. House of Representatives and U.S. Senate recently passed tax reform legislation, which was recently signed by the President.
-Such legislation will make many changes to the Internal Revenue Code, including significant changes to the taxation of business entities, the deductibility of interest expense, and the tax treatment of capital investment.
-We cannot predict with certainty how any changes in the tax laws might affect the Company, investors, or the Company's portfolio investments.
+In 2017, the U.S. House of Representatives and U.S. Senate passed tax reform legislation, which the President signed into law.
+Such legislation makes many changes to the Internal Revenue Code, including significant changes to the taxation of business entities, the deductibility of interest expense, and the tax treatment of capital investment.
+We cannot predict with certainty how these changes in the tax laws might affect the Company, investors, or the Company's portfolio investments.
 New legislation and any U.S. Treasury regulations, administrative interpretations or court decisions interpreting such legislation could significantly and negatively affect the Company's ability to qualify for tax treatment as a RIC or the U.S. federal income tax consequences to the Company and its investors of such qualification, or could have other adverse consequences.
 Investors are urged to consult with their tax advisor regarding tax legislative, regulatory, or administrative developments and proposals and their potential effect on an investment in the Company's securities.